impostorsguides/impostorsguides.github.io/rbenv/part-1/1-g-content.md

       echo "not a match: $arg";
     ;;
   esac
+  echo "------"
 done
 ```

-Then I run:
+Then I create an empty file named `bar` in my current directory:

 ```
-$ echo "bar" > bar
+$ touch bar
 ```

-I run this command so that I have a file in my directory called `./bar`.
+I do this so that I have a file in my directory that will return true for the test `[ -f "./bar" ]`.

 Lastly, I run the following: